Jomy10/Brainfuck-rs/README.md

 Feel free to open an issue if you have found a bug.
 Open a pull request if you can fix it as well.
 Contributions are very welcome.

+Also, if you have any questions, feel free to open an issue.

 ## License
 [MIT license](LICENSE.txt)